readytogroove/readytogroove.github.io/_posts/newsletter/2016-01-11-use-data-to-get-pregnant-faster.md

 The second biomarker to pay attention to is the cervix itself.
 I already mentioned that your cervix is what actually produces cervical fluid, but it also <a class="text-link" href="http://www.readytogroove.com/the-cycle/chapter-6-hormone-changes-and-fertility-signals/#what-is-cervical-position">changes in other ways</a> as ovulation approaches.
 It softens just before ovulation (becoming mushy like your lips) and positions itself higher in the vagina to help deliver sperm to the egg.
 These changes also happen in response to hormone levels.
 Isn&rsquo;t data awesome?

-##Data tells you when the time to get pregnant has passed until your next cycle
+## Data tells you when the time to get pregnant has passed until your next cycle. ##

 Did you know that your egg only lives for a maximum of 24 hours after ovulation?
 It&rsquo;s true!
 Studies have also found that unprotected sex on the day before ovulation gives you the best chances of conceiving.
 So why is this important?

 It&rsquo;s important because it means you can determine with certainty when your egg is dead and gone and your baby-making window has ended.
 Another biomarker, called basal body temperature (which is your waking temperature), <a class="text-link" href="http://www.readytogroove.com/img/book/sympto-thermal-fertility-awareness-method-basal-body-temperature-pattern-confirm-ovulation-chart.jpg">rises suddenly after ovulation</a> in response to an ovulatory surge of the hormone progesterone.
 So if you track your basal body temperature, you can easily see when ovulation has occurred and when baby-making is no longer possible.
 There are SO many couples out there who stress out throughout the entire menstrual cycle about having sex as much as possible.
 But when you know when you are and aren&rsquo;t fertile, it can help alleviate a lot of that burden.

-##Data tells you if you might have trouble getting pregnant
+## Data tells you if you might have trouble getting pregnant. ##

 Since your cervical fluid and basal body temperature are both dependent on your body&rsquo;s hormone fluctuations, they can also let you in on some seriously helpful information: they can tell you if you might have a hormone imbalance that could cause difficulty getting pregnant.
 Having this information and finding out about a hormone imbalance early on can have a huge impact on your journey (and your stress levels).
 Data is so empowering...I love it!